edsu/diary/README.md

 ---

+## 7/18/2023

+Dear Diary,

+Today was met with an intricate tapestry woven of the usual and the unusual.
+I found myself skimming through a lavish array of *Condell* *neckties* at the local boutique.
+Each one was *brandnew*, designed with a distinctive panache that made it a sight to behold; a feast for the eyes.
+This small shopping *fete* seemed to *reverberate* within me a renewed spark of indulgence.
+After my mini *expenditure* at the boutique, I tried the new *Wilayati* restaurant.
+The menu eloquently *described* a palatable range of cuisines that troweled my palate with a concoction of flavours and textures.
+Truly, the culinary clash of cultures *prospered* *everlastingly* to delight and surprise.
+But, *mebbe* it wasn't all rosy.
+A heated discussion with a maddeningly stubborn *Burgher* at the restaurant about some supposed *injuria* I committed (by accidentally stepping on his foot) did dampen the mood, the *relentlessness* in his accusations leaving a bitter taste.
+Funnily enough, the entire incident was caught in the background of a live *recording* from a local news crew!
+Such is life, I suppose.
+On a brighter note, Mother mentioned that her *exportation* business just landed a significant contract.
+Exciting times ahead.

 ## 7/17/2023

 A dizzying day indeed.
 I *toured* the old alleys of *Algiers*, a city *humming* with life, yet still deeply rooted in eras long *unlaid*.
 Walking along the cobblestone paths reminded me of *Cromwell*'s story, our history tutor, *Morrill* used to drone about.
 Always imperious, but it was an attempt to *preserve* our understanding of social *injustices*.
 Can't say I wasn't *appalled* by some of the local customs - their *blashy* disrespect for women was truly disheartening.
 Met an old chap, kind of a *masher*, introduced himself as *Chalmer*.
 Almost felt I was *consorting* with a character lifted straight from an *Arcadia*n tale. *Alost*; that's how I sometimes feel when I traverse these foreign lands.
 As if I was *Pegasus* -untamed, winging through unfamiliar territories, *axing* the world of its secrets.
 En route back to the hotel, I happened upon a *nuptial* procession - such freshness in the eyes of the newlyweds, such hope.
 Oh, the contradictions of life; bittersweet and beautiful.